-On the Fusion Power, the hinge is built into the cartridge itself making it two-piece with the handle clicking into a cover.
-Both razors have a sprung loaded pin in the middle to keep the head in a forward position and allowing it to flex backwards on the hinge as you shave.
+On the Fusion Power, the hinge is built into the cartridge itself, making it two-piece with the handle clicking into a cover.
+Both razors have a sprung loaded pin in the middle to keep the head in a forward position and allow it to flex backward on the hinge as you shave.

 The blades are actually mounted differently to each other in the plastic surround too.
 The Fusion Power blades sit in tilted slots at either end of the blade, supported by small hard plastic arms that extend a little down the backs of the blades.
 The cartridge case is basically flat.
 The trimmer blade sits in a metal surround on the top of the cartridge.

-The Quattro’s, while being much more difficult to see, appear to be tiered almost flat, one above the other and set into the sides of the plastic case.
+The Quattro’s, while being much more difficult to see, appear to be tiered almost flat, one above the other, and set into the sides of the plastic case.
 They also appear to have a very thin wire wrapped at seven points across the four blades and round the back.
-Presumably this supports the blades and stops the angle changing or the blades moving.
-The cartridge case is sort of triangular so when it sits flat on the handle, the blades are angled upwards.
+Presumably, this supports the blades and stops the angle from changing or the blades from moving.
+The cartridge case is sort of triangular, so when it sits flat on the handle, the blades are angled upwards.
 The trimmer blade sits in a plastic surround at the top of the cartridge.

 Result of the Blades